Mindfulness for People who Stutter: 4 Guided Meditations

 For beginners to meditation, developing an awareness of the breath is a great place to start.
 Here is a beginner-friendly introduction to this foundational meditation technique.
 For a straightforward, engaging guide to meditation, check out Dan Harris’ book, 10% Happier.

 Developing self-compassion can be especially beneficial for people who stutter.
 When you are in a difficult speaking situation, for example, what do you say to yourself?
 You might find that your self-talk is harsh and judgemental, unlike the encouraging words you might share with a friend in a similar challenging situation.
 Kristin Neff focuses on a felt sense of self-compassion.
-For more information about self-compassion, check out her website and her book, Self-Compassion: The Proven Power of Being Kind to Yourself.
+For more information about self-compassion, check out her website, her guided meditations, and her book, Self-Compassion: The Proven Power of Being Kind to Yourself.

 When you experience adversity, it can be difficult to acknowledge and face strong emotions that arise.
 Like many people, you may have a tendency to push away your negative emotions, seeking solace in distractions that abound in our culture: social media, Netflix binging, overindulging in food or alcohol.
 Meditation teacher Tara Brach offers a healthy alternative to working with feelings that arise in challenging situations.
 In this guided meditation, listeners are invited to follow the RAIN acronym by Recognizing, Allowing, Investigating, and Nurturing difficult emotions.
 If you enjoy this meditation, check out Tara Brach's website for many other free guided meditations.